mozilla/glean/docs/user/metrics/memory_distribution.md

 ## Examples

-* How much memory was allocated by a given process?
+* What is the distribution of the size of heap allocations?

 ## Recorded errors

 * `invalid_value`: If recording a negative memory size.
 * `invalid_value`: If recording a size larger than 1TB.

 ## Reference